 The breed may have been developed in southern Holland, just over the German border.
 The Dutch painter Van Gink wrote that as far back as 1727, the breed could be found near the village of Lakervelt in the southeastern corner of Holland.
 The breed’s first appearance in poultry shows was in 1835 in West Hanover.

-By 1860, Lakenvelders were well known and bred in Westfalen and the Northern part of the Rhine province.
+By 1860, Lakenvelders were well known and bred in Westfalen and in the Northern part of the Rhine province.
 The breed was first shown in England in 1902 shortly after their arrival in the country.
-Although the breed arrived in the U.S. around 1900, they weren’t admitted to the American Poultry Association’s Standard of Perfection until 1939.
+Although the breed arrived in the US around 1900, they weren’t admitted to the American Poultry Association’s Standard of Perfection until 1939.

 Did you know: